David Halpern, PhD

 Senior Research Scientist, California Institute of Technology/NASA Jet Propulsion Laboratory

-Dr. David Halpern is Senior Advisor for earth science research at NASA Headquarters while on loan from his position as Senior Research Scientist at the California Institute of Technology/NASA Jet Propulsion Laboratory.
-In his previous position as Senior Policy Analyst at the White House Office of Science and Technology Policy, his areas of responsibility were climate change and oceans.
-Dr. Halpern was founding co-chair of the National Science and Technology Council’s Joint Subcommittee on Ocean Science and Technology, at which he had a leadership role in establishing the national governance of ocean activities including the US Ocean Research Priorities Plan and Implementation Strategy.
-He has chaired many national and international committees, including the Intergovernmental Oceanographic Commission Group of Experts on Scientific Matters, the Scientific Committee on Oceanic Research Coastal Upwelling Panel, the World Climate Research Program Pacific Ocean Climate Studies Panel, and the Group on Earth Observations Science and Technology Committee.
-He is past Chair and current Secretary of the American Association for the Advancement of Sciences Atmospheric and Hydrospheric Section.
-He has been a visiting or adjunct professor at University of California at Los Angeles, California Institute of Technology, and University of Washington and currently is adjunct professor at the University of Maryland at College Park.
+Dr. David Halpern is Senior Research Scientist at the California Institute of Technology/NASA Jet Propulsion Laboratory.
+While on assignment from JPL from 2002 to 2012, he served in the White House Office of Science and Technology Policy and at NASA Headquarters.
+He has chaired many national and international committees.
+Currently he serves as US Representative to the UN Bureau for the Regular Process for the World Ocean Assessment, Chair of the COSPAR Task Group on GEO, Secretary of the AAAS Atmospheric and Hydrospheric Section, and Eos ocean sciences editor.
+He is a member of the NRC Ocean Studies Board and the US CLIVAR Phenomena, Observations and Synthesis Panel.
+He has been a visiting or adjunct professor at University of California at Los Angeles, California Institute of Technology, University of Washington and University of Maryland at College Park.
 Dr. Halpern pioneered the measurement of near-surface ocean currents and surface winds in shallow and deep-water regions, including the highly challenging equatorial Pacific.
 His research focused on ocean circulation and ocean-atmosphere interactions using in-situ and satellite measurements, and he served as Chief Scientist on many cruises in the Atlantic and Pacific.
-His current interest is the intersection of ocean science and public policy.
-Dr. Halpern published 292 articles, is editor for ocean sciences for Eos and was editor for ocean sciences for Geophysical Research Letters.
-He has received many awards, including the US Department of Commerce Silver Medal, the NASA Outstanding Leadership Medal and the NASA Exceptional Scientific Achievement Medal, and has been elected a Fellow of the American Association for the Advance of Science, American Geophysical Union, American Meteorological Society, California Academy of Sciences, and International Academy of Astronautics.
+His current interests are equatorial ocean circulation inferred from ocean general circulation models constrained by observations, satellite observations of atmospheric planetary boundary layer dynamics, and the intersection of ocean science and public policy.
+Dr. Halpern published over 300 articles.
+He has received many awards, including the US Department of Commerce Silver Medal, NASA Outstanding Leadership Medal, Exceptional Service Medal, and NASA Exceptional Scientific Achievement Medal, and has been elected a Fellow of the American Association for the Advance of Science, American Geophysical Union, American Meteorological Society, California Academy of Sciences, and International Academy of Astronautics.
 Dr. Halpern received his B.Sc.
 (Honours) in geology and physics from McGill University and Ph.D. in physical oceanography from the Massachusetts Institute of Technology.

 « Back to Board Roster